Skip to main content

 Wang was immersed in Confucian teachings from an early age.
 The Four Books and books about Chinese history were especially prominent in his education and lifetime study.

 He did not aspire to be a Christian minister, partly because pastors received low salaries and were not greatly respected.
 But in 1918, threatened by a serious illness, he promised God he would give up politics for the Christian ministry if he survived.
 Wang did recover and was faithful to his promise.
 Deep spiritual struggles followed until he understood that Christ demanded complete obedience.
 He finally gave up his dream to become a politician.
 In 1920, he changed his name to Mingdao, which means “understanding the word.”
 He even renounced a secure position at a Christian school when he insisted on being baptized again as an adult believer.
 He and five friends broke the ice at a creek in January and plunged themselves into the frigid water in obedience to their consciences.
 Retreating to Beijing’s Western Hills, he read the Bible 6 times in 62 days.
 After several years in which he believed God had trained him through various experiences, Wang was asked to preach.
-His message was solidly grounded in the Bible, and he put great emphasis on repentance, conversion, holiness, purity and truth.
+His message was solidly grounded in the Bible, and he put great emphasis on repentance, conversion, holiness, purity, and truth.
 In 1928, he married Liu Jingwen, a pastor’s daughter.

-Wang is widely recognized as one of the most influential and respected Chinese Christian leaders who worked to build an indigenous church upon the threefold principle of self-propagation, self-government, and self-support.
 His congregation began as a household gathering in Beijing that a few people attended for Bible study, prayer, and fellowship.
 Later, so many people came to hear him that he needed a bigger place for meetings.
-In 1937 the Christian Tabernacle was built.
 Visible spirituality was the criterion for membership: No one was baptized without first showing real fruits of salvation.
 This requirement kept the size of his congregation small at first.

-The church grew steadily after 1949, however, when mainland China came under Communist rule.
 Before long the Christian Tabernacle had a membership of about 570, making it one of the largest evangelical churches in Beijing at that time.
 Although Wang’s primary ministry was to his local flock, he also published a quarterly magazine, Spiritual Food, and frequently spoke at conferences across China.
 He became widely known as an independent evangelist and an editor of the Spiritual Food Quarterly in the 1930s and 40s.

 It was his ideal that he should become a model for Chinese pastors and the Christian Tabernacle, a model church.
 He lived up to his own high standards.
 Even his worst enemies could find no fault in him except in his utter lack of compromise.
 Doctrinal purity was given first priority in Wang’s ministry.
 He did not often invite outside speakers to his pulpit, lest erroneous doctrines be taught to his congregation.
 For the same reason, not many outside contributors were welcomed in his quarterly magazine, Spiritual Food, which enjoyed a wide circulation.